skellis46/slipbox/the body is a different object.md

 > There are experiences of embodied selfhood that relate directly to the body.
 These include feelings of identification with the particular object that happens to be your body – we feel a certain sense of ownership over our body that doesn’t apply to other objects in the world. [@seth-2021-being Location 2481]

+See Graeber and Wengrow and special kind of ownership of our bodies in [[pressure, stress and strain - the body in time]]

 - [[the body as an object of special regard]]
 - [[the self is a controlled hallucination]]
 - [[the self is another perception]]